SteeltoeOSS/Documentation/docs/4-discovery/3-netflix-eureka.md

 For more information on using the Eureka Server on Cloud Foundry, see the [Spring Cloud Services](https://docs.pivotal.io/spring-cloud-services/1-5/common/index.html) documentation.

 Once the service is bound to your application, the connection properties are available in `VCAP_SERVICES`.
-See [Reading Configuration Values](#reading-configuration-values) for more information on reading `VCAP_SERVICES`.

 ### Enable Logging